 Here is a list of the errors or omissions in the presentation.
 Time reference in the video is shown in [square brackets].

-[7:22] The author claims that no insulation in ceiling, with two layers of drywall with Green Glue, provides good sound insulation.
-This is incorrect, it only provides about 6 STC points better sound transmission than one layer of drywall.
+[7:22] The author claims that no insulation in the ceiling, with two layers of drywall with Green Glue, provides good sound insulation.
+This is incorrect; it only provides about 6 STC points better sound transmission than one layer of drywall.
 In my opinion, it is not worth the cost and effort, especially in new construction, as is demonstrated.

-[17:10] The author talks about “decoupling wall” when he talks about double wall system.
+[17:10] The author talks about “decoupling wall” when he talks about the double wall system.
 This is somewhat misleading, because decoupling usually refers to resilient channels or resilient clips.

 [20:50) The author left a gap in the wall, saying that it does not matter.
-However, deficiencies are cumulative and each one matters.
+However, deficiencies are cumulative, and each one matters.
 It does not take much effort to caulk the gap or fill it in with drywall compound.

 Conclusion